Morshi: Demographics

 Out of the total population of Morshi, Schedule Cast (SC) constitutes 9.67% while Schedule Tribe (ST) were 5.24%.

 The literacy rate of Morshi city is 90.60%, higher than the state average of 82.34%.
 Male literacy is around 93.46% while female literacy rate is 87.61%.

 Morshi municipal council has total administration over 8,268 houses to which it supplies basic amenities like water and sewage.
 It is also authorised to build roads within municipal council limits and impose taxes on properties coming under its jurisdiction.

+Morshi is a town located in the Amravati district of Maharashtra, India.
+It is part of the Vidarbha region and serves as a prominent locality in the district.
+Morshi is known for its agriculture-based economy, with farming being a major source of livelihood for its residents.
+The area is also recognized for its cultural heritage and historical significance.

+Here are some key aspects about Morshi: